 Think Global, Act Local

-Even after all this time, I feel that I am still just beginning to learn the many various mini ecosystems that exist ranging from dry, full sun areas to shaded riparian buffer areas at the lakes edge and then documenting both desirable and invasive plants.
-My goal is to identify and remove invasive plants and replace them with plants that are native and will support local insect and wildlife populations, while at the same time expanding the variety of insects, amphibians, birds and small mammals that can be supported.
+Even after all this time, I feel that I am still just beginning to learn the many various mini ecosystems that exist ranging from dry, full sun areas to mostly shaded riparian buffer areas at the lakes edge.
+As I explore each area, I try to identify and remove invasive plants and replace them with plants that are native and will better support a wider variety of local insects, amphibians, birds and small mammals.

-Additionally, last fall I began saving seeds from desirable native plants on our property.
+I also began saving seeds from desirable native plants on our property.
 These seeds are stored or stratified and germinated to supply me with more plants.
 These include: white turtlehead, New York Ironweed, Joe Pye weed, common milkweed, butterfly weed and swamp milkweed.
-Below are some of the seeds prior to collection and then later as they are being tucked into soil blocks in the spring after a period of cold stratification.
-Germination rates have been good and more than 75% of sown seed develops into seedlings.
+Below are some milkweed seeds prior to collection and then later as they are being tucked into soil blocks.
+Germination rates have been good with more than 75% of sown seeds germination.